 - Arrange two parallel pylons at the crease and shooter position, in one or both ends of the floor depending on numbers.
 One offensive player should start outside of, but between the pylons (with a ball), with one defender stationed between pylons ready to shadow the movements of the offender, while maintaining top-side positioning.

-- *Variation #1 (15 min): "Top-Side Shadowing."
+- *Variation #1 (15 min): "Top-Shoulder Landmarking."
 On the coaches first whistle, the player on defense, who has their stick upside-down (Variation #1A), does their best to "stay in line with the offensive players top-side shoulder."
 The offensive player does their best to get the defender off-balance using various footwork patterns, while staying between the pylons.

 - Alternate between sides, with one side "shadowing" on the first whistle and the other side starting on the second whistle.
 In effect, offensive players in the drill will have roughly 5 seconds to try to get a shot off (10 seconds total time in the drill), before exiting (on the coaches whistle).
 After playing offense, players are then next up on defense (after the other side takes their turn), and then exit the drill.

-- Halfway through the drill coaches should allow defensive players to hold their stick normally (Variation #1B) and discuss stick-checking.
+- Halfway through the drill coaches should allow defensive players to hold their stick normally (Variation #1B) and discuss the role of stick-checking.